gentlix/SPHERAX-CHAT-APP/README.md

 - Maximum username length: 20 characters
 - Maximum message length: 500 characters
 - Messages are not persisted (lost on server restart)
+- For production, configure CORS_ORIGIN to restrict access
+- Use `wss://` (secure WebSocket) when deploying over HTTPS

 ## License